jlaime/3d-object-loc-CV/README.md

 The idea is to find the coordinates of an object based on an image (test image).
 To do so, we generate images (camera views) of the object under different angles.
 We then, try to find which one of these camera views is the most similar to our test image (using a similarity score).

 However, instead of comparing our test image to all the camera views, we create a sort of "tree" (pyramid) where at each iteration, a bunch of camera views are excluded.
 Therefore, it works much faster than a naive comparison with all the camera views.
-Once we found the best matching one, we assume the coordinates of our test image are those of the most similar camera views (which we know since we've generated it).
+Once we found the best matching one, we assume the coordinates of our test image are those of the most similar camera view (which we know since we've generated it).

 ## Previews